DirtBagXon/3zb2-zigflag/README.md

 The original `zigmode` was released belated, buggy and only half implemented, I attempted to make this feature a little \
 more refined, just for fun.
 I was trying to keep the look and feel of the original deathmatch, but with a few bells and whistles.

-A few **simple** HUD enhancements, optional flag return feature, optional flagholder frag bonuses, flagholder on scoreboard, \
+* Simple HUD enhancements.
+* Optional Flag respawn feature.
+* Optional Flagholder frag bonus.
+* Optional respawn protection.
+* Spawn bots at a distance.
+* Autospawn bots at level start.
+* Flagholder dogtag displayed on scoreboard.
+* Visual/audio notifications to Flagholder.

-added visual/audio notifications and many bugfixes was the final outcome of playing around with the code.
+..and many bugfixes was the final outcome of playing around with the code.

+The mod also supports skin and model teams with appropriate bonuses and penalties on Flag possession and `FRIENDLY_FIRE`.

 The changes subtly alter the game dynamics and improve on the original zigmode game element, IMHO. \
 The original gameplay, with bugfixes, can still be enabled by disabling the new elements via cvars.

-I don't have a Windows development environment to compile a `.dll`, but paths for config, maplist and chaining files have \
-been made unixcentric. `git grep BASEPATH` will provide concerned locations.
-I am happy to include a `.dll` if anyone \
-stumbles across this project and can compile.

-`ZigMode` requires the included small `.pak` file, for the flag model, and a route chaining file for the map.
-Many popular \
-maps are included, further route chaining `.chn` files can be created via the mod `chedit` function.

 `Capture and Hold` plays best on smaller level maps with a couple of bots throw in.

+### Pak file (Flag model) and Route Chaining files

+`ZigMode` requires the included small `.pak` file, for the flag model, and route chaining files for the maps. \
+Many popular maps are included, further route chaining `.chn` files can be created via the mod `chedit` function.

-Example config file for ZigFlag:
+#### Example config file for ZigFlag:

 ```
+exec addbot.cfg
 set zigmode 1
 set zigspawn 1
 set zigkiller 1